Does homeowners insurance cover AC?

 How to file a homeowners insurance claim for your AC

 The fine print of your homeowners insurance policy will likely list the coverage types that may apply to your AC system.
-If there is any part of the policy that you do not understand, you could reach out to your insurance agent or company for clarification.
-Your insurance company may help you make an informed decision on coverage types and limits and what may be excluded from the policy.
+If there is any part of the policy that you do not understand, reach out to your insurance agent or company for clarification.
+Your insurance carrier can also help you make an informed decision on coverage types and policy limits and explain what may be excluded from coverage.

 If you experience damage to your AC and have confirmed it is covered under your homeowners insurance policy, here are a few tips that may be helpful to keep in mind when you file a claim: